arielmission-space/PAOS/docs/source/user/aberration/index.rst

 For large aberrations, the image size is larger than the Airy disk.
 From the conservation of energy, the irradiance at the center of the image has to decrease when the image size increases.

-A useful definition for image quality is the Strehl ratio (see e.g.
+Image quality can be assessed using the Strehl ratio (see e.g.
 `Malacara-Hernández, Daniel & Malacaea-Hernandez, Zacarias & Malacara, Zacarias.
 (2005).
 Handbook of Optical Design Second Edition. <https://www.researchgate.net/publication/233842500_Handbook_of_Optical_Design_Second_Edition/citations>`_), i.e. the ratio of the irradiance at the center of the aberrated PSF to that of an ideal Airy function, which is approximated as